Perlin (PERL) Reaches Market Cap of $32.92 Million

-Perlin (PERL) traded flat against the dollar during the twenty-four hour period ending at 17:00 PM Eastern on July 2nd.
-Over the last week, Perlin has traded flat against the dollar.
-Perlin has a total market cap of $32.92 million and $15.30 million worth of Perlin was traded on exchanges in the last day.
-One Perlin coin can now be purchased for about $0.0671 or 0.00000206 BTC on major cryptocurrency exchanges.
+Perlin (PERL) traded flat against the US dollar during the twenty-four hour period ending at 15:00 PM ET on July 6th.
+One Perlin coin can now be bought for $0.0671 or 0.00000206 BTC on major cryptocurrency exchanges.
+Perlin has a market capitalization of $32.92 million and approximately $15.30 million worth of Perlin was traded on exchanges in the last 24 hours.
+Over the last week, Perlin has traded flat against the US dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.